judaicalink/judaicalink-site/content/datasets/2014links.md

 +++

-Links between JudaicaLink entities from JudaicaLink entities to external data sources.
+Links from JudaicaLink entities to external data sources.
 <!--more-->

 This dataset contains a collection of links obtained using [Silk](http://silkframework.org/).